michalNaszko/pomodoro-app/README.md

 * Bootsrap
 * MySQL
 * JavaScript, jQuery - there is mix of this two, because at the beginning I wasn't conscious that something like jQuery exists
+* Bash - to create script to start docker
+* Docker
+* Python - to generate data to db